dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/providers.md

 One way to do this is to put each migration set [in a separate assembly][2] and manually switch the active provider (and migrations assembly) between adding the two migrations.

-Another approach that makes working with the tools easier is to create a new type derives from your DbContext and overrides the active provider.
+Another approach that makes working with the tools easier is to create a new type that derives from your DbContext and overrides the active provider.
 This type is used at design time when adding or applying migrations.

 ``` csharp